yefangwong/min-char-rnn/README.md

 - Parameter updates use gradient descent with a fixed learning rate.

 ## Notes
 *  Through experimental validation, the SEQ_LENGTH is set to 5.
 While 4 was initially used for simplicity, it proved insufficient to resolve the semantic ambiguity of the character "魚".
-Increasing the length to 5 provides the necessary context for the model to distinguish between "Salmon" (鮭魚) and the final "Sashimi" (生魚片) stage, ensuring stable convergence.
+It requires approximately 82,000 iterations to converge due to the faint gradient signal at that window size.
+By increasing the SEQ_LENGTH to 5, we provide a more robust context window, directly contributing to disambiguating the character "魚".
+This extra step allowing the model to bridge the dependency between "Salmon" (鮭「魚」) and "Sashimi" (生「魚」片) much earlier.
+Combined with Identity Initialization, this reduces the required training iterations to 20,000 (a 4x efficiency gain).
 *  The recurrent logic in the `forward` pass has been corrected to ensure proper propagation of the hidden state across time steps.
 - The model uses one-hot encoding for input characters.
 - Weight Initialization: Switched from random Gaussian noise to **Xavier initialization** (Glorot initialization) to optimize gradient flow for the Tanh activation function.